Make them cling – tales of successful customer retention

 - Adapt to the customer (contact them when they prefer, use a language they understand and be compassionate)

-The basics no longer meet expectations.
-Yes, you need to go that extra mile.
-Do not forget that quality user support should be an integral part of the marketing strategy.
+But, the basics no longer meet expectations.
+You need to go that extra mile.
+Do not forget that quality customer support plays integral role in the marketing.
 It can be another piece of the puzzle to help you run best on demand marketing successfully.

 That little extra lies in delightful things.
 It requires the customer care agent to be alert, spontaneous, creative, and compassionate.
 Yes, we are asking for small superheroes.